EPCCed/eidf-docs/docs/services/registry/working-with.md

 The registry can be logged into at [https://registry.eidf.ac.uk](https://registry.eidf.ac.uk).
 If you are not logged into SAFE, the registry will redirect you to SAFE.

-User tokens can be access from the User Profile from the dropdown under your Username at the top right hand corner of the page.
+User tokens can be accessed from the User Profile from the dropdown under your Username at the top right hand corner of the page.
 These will be needed to log into the registry from Docker and other container services.

 ![UserProfile](../../images/registry/userprofile.png){: class="border-img"}
    *Example User Profile*